-In February, the Guidance counselors meet with each nonsenior student individually to help her schedule her classes for next year.
+In January and February, the school counselors meet with each non-senior student individually to help her schedule her classes for next year.
 Each student is encouraged to take the strongest academic courses that are within her ability.

 Periodically, the Guidance Department receives information regarding part-time job opportunities and posts the information on BAND.
 While we are happy to provide this initial contact, we ask parents to accept the responsibility for investigating the conditions of the particular employment setting.
 Work permit applications may be picked up in the Main Office.